-I only have a small garden but it still seems to yield more than I could ever use, so I love throwing together recipes like this that help me get as many of those delicious fresh flavors in one bite as possible!
-This is a simple go to dish, one like our grandmothers would just throw together and not even consider a recipe, but today I’m going to show you how to make a fresh, flavorful, and filling garden skillet with just enough seasonings to enhance all of the flavors without covering any of them up.
+This garden skillet meal is a simple go-to weeknight dinner, one like our grandmothers would just throw together and not even consider a recipe.
+But today I’m going to show you how to make a fresh, flavorful, and filling ground beef skillet with just enough seasonings to enhance all of the flavors without covering any of them up.

-To begin with, place your tomatoes on a baking sheet and put in the oven on “Broil” while you get your beef going, about five minutes or so.
+To begin with, place your tomatoes on an aluminum foil-lined baking sheet and put them in the oven on “broil” while you get your beef going (about 5 minutes or so).

 Chop up your onion and place that in the skillet with your ground beef.

-Chop the beef up really well and stir over medium heat until nicely browned.
+Chop the beef up really well and stir over medium heat until brown.

-Now take your tomatoes out of the oven and the skin should be split.
+Now take your tomatoes out of the oven and the tomato skin should be split.

 Set them aside for a minute to cool and then carefully pull a piece of skin until it comes off.

-Cut them into wedges and add to your skillet.
+Cut the tomatoes into wedges and add them to your skillet.